-When we went to Malta we ate at a bunch of cool places, hopefully this will help you if you are planning a visit soon!
+When we went to Malta we ate at a bunch of cool places.
+Hopefully this will help you pick which places to eat in Malta if you are planning a visit soon!
+If you are looking for more comprehensive ideas on what to do as well, be sure to check out my posts on backpacking in Malta and cultural Malta too!

-Here is a glance at the eateries I will be mentioning with their locations:
+Here is a glance at the places to eat in Malta I will be mentioning with their locations:

 Ta Kris – Sliema